The Helen E. Hagan Project

 Your investment will help us elevate Helen’s legacy, further the careers of promising artists and arts leaders of color following in her footsteps, and inspire future generations.

-Early Successes for The Helen E. Hagan Project!
+Success for The Helen E. Hagan Project!

-We’re excited to announce with the support of NHSO’s Board and donors like you, two of our Harmony Fellowships have been fully funded.
+Thanks to the generous support of NHSO’s Board and donors like you, three of our Harmony Fellowships have been fully funded thus far.
 In our 2021-2022 season, income from the Helen E. Hagan Fund for Underrepresented Musicians paid in full for a Fellowship awarded to cellist Axel Rojas Vallejos.
-This Fellowship provides opportunities for emerging orchestra professionals to perform with the NHSO, receive vital career development training, and present workshops for children in New Haven Public Schools.
 In June of 2023, contributions were secured to fully endow the Fellowship for Underrepresented Conductors.
 Claire Lewis has been awarded this Fellowship for 2024 – 2026.

 Helen E. Hagan (1891-1964)